EverythingForked/nativium/README.md

     </a>
 </p>

+## How it work?

+Nativium have two main concepts:

+- **modules:** what code and dependencies need be compiled
+- **targets:** how the code will be compiled (each platform is a target)

+## What tools was used?

+- **python:** to write all scripts (everything work from command line)
+- **cmake:** to organize source code and projects to be compiled
+- **conan:** to compile all C++ dependencies

 ## Template

+This is a template repository that let you start easy and now your own project.

-This template aim to let you thinking about your project code instead of it structure and organization.
+Think about your code instead of C++ project structure and organization, it is already done with Nativium.

-Download this template and check samples to test and see it working on mobile and desktop.
+Download this template and check sample apps to test and see it working on mobile, desktop and web.

 Every command to setup, prepare, publish and generate final binary can be executed from command line and you can use any editor to work with Nativium.

-Each piece of code is separated by modules, making easy extend with your custom code or any C++ code and library.
+Each piece of code is separated by modules, making easy extend with your custom code or any other C++ code and library.

 ## Documentation